“The great modern crimes

 This does not mean Lincoln was simple.
 It means he was consistent.
 The man who wrote “With malice toward none, with charity for all” in his Second Inaugural was the same man who signed condolence letters by hand.
 The institution did not transform him.
 This is the baseline.

-Richard Nixon — split word cloud portrait, public and private vocabulary
+Richard Nixon — calligraphic split-face portrait of public and private vocabulary

 0.87 — large